What Is STRESS?

 When adrenal glands pump out cortisol this slows down the production of TESTOSTERONE (muscle building hormone) so over time your muscle mass decreases, so you burn fewer calories.
 Cortisol also encourages your body to store fat, especially VISCERAL FAT (fat around the middle) which is particularly dangerous because it surrounds vital organs and releases fatty acids into the bloodstream raising cholesterol and insulin levels which result in coronary heart disease and diabetes.

 S,o as you can see there is a powerful connection between stress and weight management.
 Become aware of your stress triggers and learn to beat them.

-If you wish to know more about stress and the link between stress and weight loss, just reach out to your weight loss consultant or contact your nearest Motivation clinic.
+If you wish to know more about stress and the link between stress and weight loss, just reach out to your weight loss consultant.